US Cash Products-NY Harbor gasoline slides as supplies arrive

 Garyville, Louisiana.
 [ID:nN1E7650M3]

-Gulf Coast ultra-low sulfur diesel differentials fell 0.75 cent per gallon on Wednesday as the latest five-day lifting cycle scheduled to move on the Colonial, where space is limited because of allocations.
+Gulf Coast ultra-low sulfur diesel differentials were flat early Wednesday as its latest five-day lifting cycle scheduled to move on the Colonial, where space is limited because of allocations.
 [ID:nEMS4ZELA5]

 Colonial is the largest U.S. oil products pipeline and transports refined products from the Gulf Coast to the U.S. Northeast.